 Looking back on 2014 it’s clear that extraordinary journeys has been the predominant theme in our work.

 The year kicked off with 10 international journalists participating in Unpack the Arts at the London International Mime Festival.
 It was an opportunity for them to take a crash course in contemporary circus.
-The fruits of their labours can be read here.

 In partnership with Sadler’s Wells we brought James Thiérrée’s hallucinogenic fantasy Tabac Rouge to London as part of its global tour, and Sanja Kosonen and Elice Abonce Muhonen delved into the history of circus to revive the forgotten art of hair hanging in Capilotractées at CircusFest at the Roundhouse.

 For British Eccentricity! at Cirque Jules Verne in Amiens, we filled the 19th century building with off-kilter performances.
 French audiences were told to expect the unexpected as Marisa Carnesky’s Tarot Drome took them on a heady journey through a tarot pack, and Invisible Circus orchestrated a full venue takeover.
 If you weren’t there, catch a slice of the madness here from Mark Morreau.

 Over 9,000 people, a large number of whom were first time visitors at the tour venues, saw Pirates of the Carabina swing, fling and spin in Flown – the first tour as part of Circus Evolution, our strategic touring initiative aimed at developing audiences for contemporary circus across the UK.